A Public Gathering Space

-Fishers Parks, in partnership with Hub & Spoke, are developing the new 106 Plaza at 106th Street and the Nickel Plate Trail, Strengthened by IU Health.
+Fishers Parks, in partnership with Hub&Spoke, opened the The 106 Plaza in summer 2025 at 106th Street and the Nickel Plate Trail, Strengthened by IU Health.

-The plaza extends onto the Hub & Spoke property, also home to the Fishers Parks headquarters and Fishers Maker Playground, and features a multi-use space for community gatherings and recreation with a courtyard with public seating and tables, a large communal fire pit, an open green lawn, swings, and improved trail accessibility.
+The plaza connects residents directly to the Fishers Parks headquarters and Maker Playground, Fishers Parks’ 15,000-square-foot makerspace faciliuty, and features a multi-use space for community gatherings and recreation with a courtyard with public seating and tables, a large communal fire pit, an open green lawn, swings, and improved trail accessibility.

-The project enhances the trail experience by offering respite amenities and increased pedestrian access to public restrooms, Fishers Parks headquarters and the Maker Playground.
-The project will open to the public in late summer 2025.
+The project enhances the trail experience by offering respite amenities and increased pedestrian access to public restrooms, water fountains and refill, and other Hub&Spoke businesses.

-These improvements build on last year’s direct connection from the Cheeney Creek Natural Area to the Nickel Plate Trail at 106th Street, which added parking, lighting, and other safety features.
+These improvements build on the 2024 direct connection from the Cheeney Creek Natural Area to the Nickel Plate Trail at 106th Street, which added parking, lighting, and other safety features.

 - Central lawn